WANG-Chaoyue/EvolutionaryGAN/README.md

 # EvolutionaryGAN
 We provided Theano implementations for [Evolutionary Generative Adversarial Networks (E-GAN)](https://arxiv.org/abs/1803.00657).
-Meanwhile, we are working on new Pytorch-based implementations and will relese it in the near further.
+Meanwhile, we are working on new [Pytorch-based implementations](https://github.com/WANG-Chaoyue/EvolutionaryGAN-pytorch).

 ## Getting started